 “Talk to me Harry Winston, tell me all about it!” sang Marilyn Monroe in “Diamonds are a Girl’s Best Friend.”
 While newly engaged women flaunt their square and pear-cut rocks as some kind of proof of a man’s love, there’s one thing Harry Winston surely won’t tell them about at all: the process of getting those shiny little diamonds is very likely the cause of a lot of misery and suffering.

 The Kimberley Process Certification Scheme was established to certify the origin of rough diamonds in order to curb the trade in conflict diamonds, but this has proved to be ineffective.
-The problem with the Kimberley Process is that its definition of “conflict diamond” does not include some of the practices in diamond mining and sale that consumers find troubling, such as environmental degradation, child labour, worker exploitation and state-sanctioned violence.
+The problem with the Kimberley Process is that its definition of “conflict diamond” does not include some of the practices in diamond mining and sales that consumers find troubling, such as environmental degradation, child labour, worker exploitation and state-sanctioned violence.

 But even then, no matter how ‘clean’ the mining process is or how well re-forested the mine is after it is depleted, the environmental destruction of diamond mining is inevitable and profound.
 Just one mine in Canada, a country with fairly strict environmental protection laws, has reported:

 - loss of fish habitat through draining of lakes, destruction of streams, changes in water quality.

 - loss of land-based habitat for wildlife such as caribou, grizzly bears, and wolverine.